 - Reluctance to accept that something unpleasant is true.

-- Unconsciously disallowing intolerable thoughts, realities.
+- Unconsciously disallowing intolerable thoughts and realities.

 Professional help with denial in treating substance use disorder patients

 People who try to help, find that normal attempts to persuade abusers end in unresolved arguments.
 After a while, people get tired of the fighting.
-They give up and desert the abuser, but people close to the abuser retain the scars, because they did not obtain closure.
+They give up and desert the abuser, but people close to the abuser retain the scars because they did not obtain closure.

 If an intervener calls on a professional, experienced substance use disorder therapist for help, they can avoid an unnecessarily long and anguished, hit-and-miss process.
-In South Africa we are blessed with highly competent therapists and rehabilitation centres where this issue is treated on a daily basis.
+In South Africa, we are blessed with highly competent therapists and rehabilitation centres where this issue is treated on a daily basis.

 Trying to use common sense, logic, random advice and other self-help efforts rarely succeed.
 The best option is to contact a therapist in person.
-When you consider all the emotional and material consequences of a drawn out DIY process, there is no other option.
+When you consider all the emotional and material consequences of a drawn-out DIY process, there is no other option.

 The Cape Town Recovery Retreat